btwonion/headquarters/README.md

 # Headquarter

-"A kubernetes based managing tool to manage minecraft servers and proxies"
+> A kubernetes based managing tool to manage minecraft servers and proxies

 ## 💸 Support